weezymatt/text-scrapbook/shell-script/README.md

-# eye-shell
+# Shell Scripts
 Useful, or playful, shell scripts.
+I could not figure a better place to store random scripts so I figured the text repository might suffice!